 MTACC's Quality Manager for Second Avenue has implemented a Total Quality approach for monitoring the Quality Control and Quality Assurance activities on the Project.
 MTACC Quality Personnel audit both the Designer's and CCM's Quality programs; then the three groups (MTACC, Designer & CCM) audit the Contractors', Subcontractors' and Suppliers' Quality programs.
-In addition, each Contract C 26002's Quality Manager has a very ambitious Quality program that is scheduled 6 weeks into the future and lists the audits and inspections to be performed.
+In addition, the Quality Manager for each of the current construction contracts have a very ambitious Quality program that is scheduled 6 weeks into the future and lists the audits and inspections to be performed.
 The inspections follow the schedule of work to be performed in those 6 weeks.
 Materials being delivered for the work tasks are inspected prior to the work beginning and the quality of the work being performed is audited / inspected as it is being done.
 The status of Non-Conformance Notices and the responsibility to perform corrective actions is distributed monthly.
 Representatives from each quality organization meet every other week to address any quality concerns.
 The Quality Program continues to be proactive and is providing proper oversight.